gitter-badger/prometei-emulator/README.md

 ## For launch emulator need

-- PostgreSQL (Automatic create database)
+- PostgreSQL (Automatic creation of tables)
 - Edit config in "resource/config/main.toml"

 ## For enter to the emulator